Corpses as Bedmates

 Days in the Past

-However, A Journey With the Cosmos Factory takes a complete left-turn from its predecessor, with experimental tracks like The Infinite Universe Of Our Mind, all discordant avant-garde piano, with most of the material fitting more in the 'psych' than 'prog' categories.
+However, A Journey With the Cosmos Factory takes a complete left-turn from its predecessor, with experimental tracks like The Infinite Universe Of Our Mind, all discordant avant-garde piano, most of the material fitting more in the 'psych' than 'prog' categories.
 Excellent Moog work throughout, but next to no Mellotron (although loads of string synth), all I can hear being background choirs on beautiful opener Sunday's Happening.
-Black Hole (sensibly) returns to the style of their debut, though with a little more sophistication, and a little less Mellotron.
+Black Hole (sensibly) returns to the style of their debut, though with a little more sophistication and a little less Mellotron.
 I don't hear any other sounds than the ubiquitous strings, but they make nice use of them, so I should worry.

 Spike (1989, 60.21) ****/TT

 Let Him Dangle